Manual Steps for AWS Account Onboarding

 -

-Click on any link in the AWS Account to go to the activation screen.
+Click any link in the AWS Account to access the activation screen.

 -